CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

    end // always @ (posedge CLOCK_25)
 ```

-For those who are interested, the easiest way to generate a sine wave in Verilog is to initialize a sine table in ROM and then iterate through these values to produced the frequency you desire.
+The easiest way to generate a sine wave in Verilog is to initialize a sine table in ROM and then iterate through these values to produced the frequency you desire.
 This technique is known as direct digital synthesis (DDS) - if you take ECE4760, you'll learn more about this from Bruce!
 Generating a table containing data points that form a sine wave by hand is painful, so we used Matlab to that for us.
 We then copied and pasted that generated table directly from a .txt file created by Matlab to a Verilog module.
 To create a Verilog module that Quartus can infer as a ROM block, we used a template provided by Quartus.
 Inferring a memory block like ROM means that when the HDL is synthesized on the FPGA, Quartus will know to use the chip's memory bits to create a standardized ROM architecture.

 To learn more about inferring memory architecture and using templates in Quartus, check out this link: [Recommended HDL coding styles](https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HDL_style_qts_qii51007.pdf).